Creating a Trust For People With Special Needs

 - Creditors are not able to seize the funds in the special needs trust.

 That a child or adult with physical or mental deficiencies could potentially be left on his or her own, or remanded to the custody of the state, are terrifying and depressing prospects for any caregiver or parent.
 Estate planners can provide the comfort of knowing that loved ones will live a happy and comfortable life for decades after their caregivers are gone.
 If you are responsible for a child or adult with special needs, contact a qualified Virginia estate planning attorney to develop and implement a special needs trust.
+Our attorneys are skilled at handling every type of estate and trust, including non-traditional trusts like resulting and constructive trusts, and even pet trusts.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.